centrica-engineering/nucleus-docs/docs/foundation/typography.md

 The definitions we have covered here refer to typographic styles.
 It's important understand the separation of visual directions and encoded semantics:

-* Encoded semantics are used to define hierarchy and relationships, making text programmatically legible for screen readers and other assistive technologies
+* Encoded semantics are used to define hierarchy and relationships, making text programmatically legible for screen readers and other assistive technologies.
-* Visual directions like the ones outlined here are used to ensure optimal readability and legibility, as well as convey a specific brand
+* Visual directions like the ones outlined here are used to ensure optimal readability and legibility, as well as convey a specific brand.

 Without semantically correct HTML, our content won't be accessible  Consider for example the following guidance on headings:

-* The page headings must follow an order, starting from H1 to H6
+* The page headings must follow an order, starting from H1 to H6.
-* A page must only have one H1 element
+* A page must only have one H1 element.

 ... and a suitable style may be applied on each of these headings.
 To avoid confusion, please remember the following:

-* Refer to H1, H2, etc. only when it comes to semantic choices and accessibility
+* Refer to H1, H2, etc. only when it comes to semantic choices and accessibility.
-* Use Nucleus naming conventions to discuss typographic style choices
+* Use Nucleus naming conventions to discuss typographic style choices.